gatoreee/tournament/README.md

 In order to run the application, open a command prompt and follow the instructions below:
 1) From the command prompt, run the 'vagrant up' command.
 This should launch the Vagrant VM.
 2) From the command prompt, run the 'vagrant ssh' command.
 This will connect and log you into the Vagrant VM.
-3) From the vagrant command propmt, run the command 'cd /vagrant/tournament' to take you to the folder where the files are saved.
+3) From the vagrant command prompt, run the command 'cd /vagrant/tournament' to take you to the folder where the files are saved.
 4) From the vagrant command prompt, run the 'psql' command.
 This will connect you to the psql command line.
 5) From the psql command line, run the 'CREATE DATABASE tournament' command.
 6) From the psql command line, run the '\c tournament'.
 This will connect you to the tournament database.